Victory Supermarkets: Expansion

 In 1996, Victory began a new expansion concept in their grocery stores: Market Square.
 This idea put an emphasis on perishable foods and food-to-go.
 It offered cafe-style seating, along with sandwich, sushi, and stir fry stations.
 Market Square was tested out first in the Kingston store.
 Following success here, Market Square was applied to stores in Leominster, and Derry, New Hampshire.
 They also bought the Shaw's locations in North Quincy, Norwood, Waltham, Norwell, Massachusetts and closed their Maynard and Amherst, Massachusetts locations by 1999 and 2000.

-Victory never purchased the Shaw's in Milford.
-Shaw's/Star acquired the 98 Prospect St. Milford, MA location in the Papelian Plaza after acquiring/ merging with Iandoli Food Stores Inc. That location is still a Shaw's.

-Victory Foods acquired the land of what was formerly a SEARS outlet closeout store (famous for bins of vastly discounted woman's undergarments.)
-In the Autozone/Lincoln Drugs plaza.

-Victory proceeded to build a new store in Milford, before being sold to Hannaford's stores, which subsequently sold to and converted to a Big Y in the summer of 2016.

 Store locations

 Sale of Victory

 After a long and successful 80 years of family-run business, Victory Super Markets' owners decided to sell the company.
 It was bought in September 2004 by Hannaford Brothers Company, a subsidiary of the Belgian Delhaize Group, for $175 million.
 The sale gave Hannaford 19 of Victory's 20 stores.
 These stores were converted into Hannaford grocery stores (making their locations in Massachusetts spread over Eastern and Central part of the state) while the last remaining store, located in Athol, was shut down because Hannaford already had a larger, more modern store there.
 A few years later, The Athol location is now owned by Ocean State Job Lot.
 Hannaford closed the Ayer location in early 2015 and is expected to reopen as an independently-owned Shop 'n Save supermarket supplied by Hannaford.
-In July 2016, it was announced that 8 of the Hannaford locations would be sold (mostly to Big Y) due to the merger of the parent companies of Hannaford and Stop & Shop.
+In July 2016, it was announced that 8 of the Hannaford locations would be sold (to Big Y) due to the merger of the parent companies of Hannaford and Stop & Shop.